 Connections made to the Tritex EVA are made with tool-free lever-lock terminals.
-To make a connection, with your finger actuator the lever of the desired terminal.
+To make a connection, flip the lever lock on the desired terminal with your finger.
 The lever will lock open.
 Insert the conductor into the terminal (conductors should have an anti-splaying method applied such as ferrules, crimples or other methods).
 Once inserted, with a finger, actuate the terminal to the close position to clamp the conductor in place.
 One conductor per clamping unit is recommended.